Using nix for your OCaml project

 Unhappy path

-If you need to depend on other packages which are not already in nixpkgs
+If you need to depend on other packages which are not already in nixpkgs, you

 have a few options: